 The 2019 AANP (American Association of Nurse Practitioners) Health Policy Conference was recently held in Washington, DC, where I had the opportunity to represent the Rheumatology Nurses Society.
 The conference focused on developing skills and insight necessary to advocate effectively at the federal level.
-Attendees networked with local healthcare professionals learned from government and industry experts and met with elected officials and staff on Capitol Hill to promote patient health through the elimination of federal barriers to practice.
+Attendees networked with local healthcare professionals, government and industry experts, and elected officials and staff on Capitol Hill to promote patient health through the elimination of federal barriers to practice.

 During Day 1 of the 2019 AANP, Paula Neira, JD, MSN, RN, CEN, discussed the issues related to access to care and bias when caring for Transgender patients.
 She raised awareness regarding proper training when assessing this at-risk population for abuse and domestic violence, the risk for suicide, and substance abuse.
 Most importantly, in some states, they are denied medical coverage even for chronic conditions.

 Marian Grant, DNP, ACNO-BC, ACHPN, FPCN, RN, spoke on the impact of the opioid epidemic when caring for patients with chronic pain.
 The stigma now affects patients that require narcotics.
 NPs must practice based on their patient’s need, taking into consideration their diagnosis to make appropriate referrals to pain services and palliative care.

 Following these sessions, I attended a lecture focused on an update on MACRA, which included discussions on the effects of Medicare reimbursement by 2020.
 NPs must choose between 257 different quality measures (vaccination, tobacco cessation, aspirin use, cancer screening), and they base payment on MIPS (merit-based incentive payment systems).
 More information on who qualifies for MIPS and enrollment qualifications are on the CMS website.